Marwan-777/uber_fare_prediction/README.md

 # 🚖 Uber Fare Prediction Web Service

 ## 📝 Problem Statement
-A web service is needed to predict Uber fares, which should be up and running for real-time fare predictions.
+A web service is needed to predict Uber fares, which should be up and running for live fare predictions.

 ## 💡 Solution Overview
 To address this, the following steps were undertaken: